-- Go to Creator Studio > Video Manager > Copyright Notices.
+- Go to Creator Studio Classic Video Manager Copyright Notices.

 - Click the link to the right of the video's Edit menu.
 This will take you to a page with information about what’s been claimed in your video and who claimed it.

-- You’ll see an option to dispute the claim.
+- You’ll see an option to file a dispute.

 If you dispute a claim without a valid reason, the content owner may choose to take down your video.
 If this happens, your account will get a copyright strike.